 Celebrate with Us.

 Everyone loves a good party.
 For 51 years Minocqua has hosted Beef-a-Rama, a fete of all things beef.
 There's a 5K race, roast cook-offs, live music — learn the Rump Bump! — games, a craft show and more.
 The Northwoods Fall Art Tour shines a light on 29 of the region's finest artists and galleries covering a wide range of mediums such as pottery, photography, furniture-making and fiber art.
-Pick up a map to this self-guided event from the Chamber of Commerce, then head to the spots you find most intriguing.
+Pick up a map to this self-guided event from the Visitors Center, then head to the spots you find most intriguing.
 Many are the artists' own private studios, open just for this event, with several located in Woodruff and Minocqua.
 You may even be able to watch them at work.
 And yes, if something catches your eye, you can buy it on the spot.
 That's part of the fun.